killuhwhale/reportr/README.md

   - Dates are slightly off due to timezone....
 (I think)
     - Creating a date inititally for a dairy, days should be jan 1st to dec 31st
       - Currently, the dates are created as dec 31st to dec 30th (1 day off)

-  - Delete Dairy base
-    - No way to delete dairy base

 ##### Rosies website notes.